 BPMN Escalation Event

-The BPMN Escalation Event article provides a detailed explanation of the escalation event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Escalation Event article provides a detailed explanation of the escalation event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the Escalation Event element using the following description and notation:
+The BPMN specification defines the different types of Escalation Event elements using the following description and notation:

 Catching EventsThrowing Events